bitshiftza/rollup-plugin-ts-paths/README.md

 # rollup-plugin-ts-paths

-Replace typescript paths with relative paths for rollup
+Replace alias with resolved import from paths in tsconfig.json

 ## Installation